Payday Loan Consolidation

 Next, take a closer look at payday loans and how debt consolidation works.

 Payday loan consolidation means combining multiple existing payday loans under one new personal loan.
 In short, payday loan debt consolidation bands your loans together and allows you to repay them, typically at a lower interest rate and/or with a longer repayment period, usually one to seven years.
-In short, they can be a great alternative to repaying individual payday loans.
-While payday loans are usually very short-term, if you do the math, their annual percentage rate (APR) can be a shocking 391% or higher.
+Having one personal loan can be a great alternative to repaying individual payday loans.
+While payday loans are usually very short-term, if you do the math, their annual percentage rate (APR) can be almost 400% or in some cases higher.

 1. Add up your payday loan balance, including fees.